sustainsw/sustainsw.github.io/pages/people.md

     <div class="row">
         {% capture intro_michael_allen %}
-        Mike is a Senior Research Fellow in Applied Healthcare Modelling and Data Science in the University of Exeter Medical School.
+        Mike is a Senior Research Fellow in Applied Healthcare Modelling and Data Science in the <a href="https://medicine.exeter.ac.uk/">University of Exeter Medical School</a>.
 After nearly 20 years in Pharma R&D Drug Discovery, he switched to academia to focus on research that maximises NHS benefits from new treatments.
 He has a life-long interest in combining biomedical and computer sciences, and